hero background image

 Image title: A fashion show video with an overlay linking to mentioned products

-Trend analysis and restocking
+Trend analysis & restocking

 ML can help retailers match supply and demand by predicting upcoming ecommerce sales trends and planning out restocking.
 This also comes in handy for optimizing the catalog, therefore reducing storage utilization and the risk of food spoilage.
 The variables considered include economic conditions, seasonality-driven purchase patterns, social media sentiment, product reviews, and ratings.
 All these data points come from various sources, such as social media, ecommerce websites, or POS solutions.